The Mask of Nostradamus: Reception

 The Mask of Nostradamus received generally positive reviews.
 Publishers Weekly praised Randi's "meticulous readings of key quatrains" that "make a potent case for his contention that the seer's alleged clairvoyant abilities rest on translators' embellishments, interpreters' excessive reliance on anagrams and 'hidden' names, distortions and wishful thinking", but also noted the book's "overkill in challenging all prophecy and the occult in general".
 Writing in The Washington Post, John Crowley praised Randi’s takedown of Nostradamus, but criticised some of Randi’s "unscholarly procedures" and disjointed style.
 In the Chicago Tribune, Peter Gorner described it as an "outstanding book, full and rich, a meticulous and thoughtful work of historical scholarship", also commenting positively on Randi’s placement of Nostradamus in context.
 For The Pittsburgh Press, David Walton praised Randi’s skeptical approach for "giving readers what they need rather than what they truly want", but also noted that Randi "tends to meander".
 Wendy Grossman, writing for New Scientist, praised Randi’s ability to provide "rational explanations" and show how Nostradamus’s quatrains have been distorted to derive meaning from them, but also criticised the book for not being "well structured".

-Malcolm Dean, author of The Astrology Game, gave the book a negative review in the Los Angeles Times.
+Malcolm Dean, the author of The Astrology Game, gave the book a negative review in the Los Angeles Times.
 Dean wrote that Randi "goes beyond laying out the evidence and frequently makes disparaging and manipulative comments that demean the reader".
 He also found fault with Randi's "attacks on Jeane Dixon, card sharks, modern astrology and 'Nostradamians'", and argued that Randi puts down anyone "who does not share his materialistic viewpoint".
 Dean devoted a large section of his review to negative commentary about CSICOP, of which Randi was a founding member, believing that Randi was involved in experiments that provided scientific evidence in favour of astrology and that these results were suppressed by Randi and his colleagues.
 In response, Randi defended his book, stating that Dean "makes unsupported accusations of purposeful omissions, prejudice, and a lack of scholarship on my part".
 Randi was also critical of Dean for devoting "some 40% of his review not to my book but to a curious statistical finding of two French psychologists, a matter in which I was not 'closely associated' as he chooses to state; I was not in any way involved with it."
-Edward Chase, senior editor at Charles Scriber’s Sons, and Ed Krupp, director of the Griffith Observatory, criticised the Los Angeles Times for allowing someone who believes in astrology to write a review of Randi’s book.
+Edward Chase, senior editor at Charles Scribner’s Sons, and Ed Krupp, director of the Griffith Observatory, criticised the Los Angeles Times for allowing someone who believes in astrology to write a review of Randi’s book.